MargauxBarbier/Margaux.com/remote-friendly-pages.md

 ---
 layout: default
-title: Another page
+title: Remote Japan
-description: This is just another page
+description: Find all the infos about working remotely in Japan.

 ---

-## Welcome to another page
+## Remote friendly places in Japan

 _yay_